-A south east London based printmaker and visual artist, who’s practice is deeply informed by the joyful clash of diversity, shapes and people and places in her surroundings.
+A printmaker and visual artist, who’s practice is deeply informed by the joyful clash of diversity, shapes and people and places in her surroundings.

-Katrina is making her initial step to recovery from a traumatic brain injury sustained earlier this year.
+Katrina is making her initial step to recovery from a traumatic brain injury sustained in 2020.
 The injury has left her facing new challenges that she is having to learn to adapt to, Taking the positives from life changing events of 2020, Katrina is getting back to being creative however now living and working in a much more introspective way, studying a Foundation in Art Psychotherapy